GCT-Studios/Risen_Sun/README.md

 - First version printed 2019
 - Revision 1 (R1) printed Q4 2021
 - Revision 2 (R2) printed Q4 2025
+- "Live" file is R2 with small updates.
+It has not been printed, and may never be printed.
+This is the only file accepting pull requests.

 The following items have been removed:
 - table of contents